There are many ways to be involved at Royal Family KIDS-Cowlitz County!

 Mother/Daughter Spring Tea Fundraiser: Planning, Table Captains, Decorating

-If you have any questions about this application, please call or text Jess McCloud anytime at (971) 225-7352 or email her at cowlitz@RoyalFamilyKIDS.org.
+If you have any questions about this application, please call or text Jess McCloud at (971) 225-7352 or email her at cowlitz@RoyalFamilyKIDS.org.

 Volunteers present themselves to Campers and other volunteers as imperfect followers of the perfect Christ while living out Godly principles and truths and providing hope.
 We strive to imitate Christ and reinforce Biblical truths whether in the daily routine of eating, talking, interacting with others, or in the excitement of new friendships, experiences and accomplishments.
 Our goal is to extinguish pain in others through the power of the love of God.